BachirKhiati/synergy-vets/docs/docker-dev.md

 ## Environment Notes

 - The API is available on http://localhost:18081.
-- The web app runs locally on http://localhost:13001 and proxies server-side calls to the API container (`NEXT_INTERNAL_API_BASE_URL` is already set to http://api:8080).
+- The web app runs locally on http://localhost:13001.
+Configure any API base URLs in the Vite environment (e.g. `VITE_API_BASE_URL`) as needed for local development.
 - Postgres listens on localhost:15433 (container port 5432).
 - Migrations run automatically on startup via the `migrate` service.
 Re-run manually with:
   ```sh